 Lead Instructor, AC

 This program is offered as a Fully Online program.

 This certificate requires eight of nine courses listed below for a total of 24 credit hours which include skills in researching, investigating, using computer software, interpreting laws, and using the internet as an investigative tool.
 This certificate will prepare the student for careers in corporate computer security investigation or similar careers in law enforcement.

-The prerequisites for entry to the program are permission of the Dean and basic computer usage skills: editing files, navigating a file system, and browsing the internet.
+The prerequisites for entry to the program are basic computer usage skills: editing files, navigating a file system, and browsing the internet.
 The courses include tasks that will enhance the student's ability to obtain and interpret data from various sources.
 The student will also be provided with scenarios and case histories to explore and gain experience.

 These courses will apply toward the AS degree in Public Safety Criminal Justice, subplan Computer Related Crime Investigations.

 The Academic Pathway is a tool for students that lists the following items:

 o the recommended order in which to take the program courses